nicomunasatya/Kuzco-Node/README.md

 6. Connect your rentu GPU to your device/VPS

    ![Connect GPU](https://raw.githubusercontent.com/nicomunasatya/Gaia-Node/main/connect.png)
-7. When it's connected, congratulations, you can use it to work on the Gaia node
+7. When it's connected, congratulations, you can use it to work on the Kuzco Node

    ![ssh login vps](https://raw.githubusercontent.com/nicomunasatya/Gaia-Node/main/ssh%20login%20vps.PNG)